Get a head start on your veggie garden

 - Seed Covers

-- Having something to cover your seedlings when you first start them can be extremely helpful in terms of holding moisture and heat in which helps facilitate germination (seed sprouting).
+- Having something to cover your seedlings when you first start them can be extremely helpful in terms of holding moisture and heat which helps facilitate germination (seed sprouting).

 - You can often find seed starting tray kits that include plastic domes/lids that can be put on top of trays.
 If you don’t have access to a kit, try using plastic wrap!